 Once the pot pie is assembled, let it sit until the filling is completely cooled.
 Then wrap tightly with plastic wrap and then foil.
 Label and date on top of the foil.
 This will last 3-4 months in the freezer.

 To bake: take pot pie out the night before and thaw overnight in fridge.
 Uncover the pot pie and bake as directed and add an additional 15-20 minutes to the bake time.
+If the puff pastry is getting too brown, lightly cover it with foil.
 The additional time will all depend on how thawed the pot pie is before going in the oven.

 Or you can bake the pot pie from frozen.
 Take the plastic wrap off and cover back up with foil.
 Bake for 30 minutes covered and then bake for another 30-45 minutes uncovered until the puff pastry is deep golden brown and filling is bubbly.